William Lemke: United States House of Representatives (1933–41)

-While in Congress, Lemke earned a reputation as a progressive populist and supporter of the New Deal, championing the causes of family farmers and co-sponsoring legislation to protect farmers against foreclosures during the Great Depression.
+While in Congress, Lemke earned a reputation as a progressive populist and supporter of the New Deal, championing the causes of family farmers and co-sponsoring legislation to protect farmers against foreclosures.

 In 1934, Lemke co-sponsored the Frazier–Lemke Farm Bankruptcy Act, restricting the ability of banks to repossess farms.
-President Franklin D. Roosevelt signed the act into law on June 28, 1934.
-The Act was later struck down by the Supreme Court in Louisville Joint Stock Land Bank v.
-Radford.
-Lemke tried to get the Act re-passed by Congress, but was stymied by the Roosevelt administration which privately told Congressmen that they would exercise a Presidential veto against the bill.
-The Act was eventually re-passed and later held constitutional by the Supreme Court.
+Roosevelt signed the act into law on June 28, 1934, but the Act was later struck down by the Supreme Court in Louisville Joint Stock Land Bank v.
+Radford (1935).
+Lemke attempted to pass the legislation again with even more sweeping reforms, as the Frazier–Lemke Farm Refinance Act, but he was now opposed by the Roosevelt administration.
+The Act was eventually re-passed as the Farm Mortgage Moratorium Act, which lowered the initial Act's five-year moratorium on repossessing farms to three years and was later held constitutional by the Supreme Court.
+The Act was renewed five times until finally expiring in 1949.

 Lemke was a political friend and ally of Louisiana populist Huey Long prior to his assassination in 1935.

+1936 presidential campaign

-In June 1936, Lemke accepted the nomination of the Union Party, a short-lived third party, as its candidate for President of the United States.
-He received 892,378 votes, or just under two percent nationwide, and no electoral votes in the 1936 election.
-Lemke did outpoll Alf Landon in six North Dakota counties (Note: These six were Bottineau County, Burke County, Divide County, Mountrail County, Towner County and Williams County.) and remained the last third-party presidential candidate to outpoll a major-party nominee in any non-Southern county (Note: During this era, the political impact of Civil Rights Movement meant unpledged and "Dixiecrat" nominees frequently outpolled one or both major-party nominees in the Deep South and occasionally elsewhere in antebellum slave states.) until George Wallace outpolled Hubert Humphrey in Utah's arch-Republican Kane County in 1968 and his successor John G. Schmitz outpolled George McGovern in four Idaho counties in 1972.
-Simultaneously, he was reelected to the House of Representatives as a Republican.
-Many believe Lemke's acceptance of the Union Party nomination in 1936 was out of bitterness toward Roosevelt over the farm mortgage issue.
-Through the Union Party, Lemke befriended other populists such as Fr.
-Charles Coughlin.
+In June 1936, Lemke accepted the nomination of the Union Party, a short-lived third party, as its candidate for president of the United States.
+Many believe Lemke's acceptance of the Union Party nomination in 1936 was a reaction against Roosevelt's opposition to his farm mortgage bill.
+Through the Union Party, Lemke befriended Charles Coughlin, a controversial Catholic radio priest and founder of the Union Party.
+Coughlin predicted that Lemke would receive at least 9 million votes.
+However, Lemke only received 892,378 votes, just under two percent of the vote nationally.
+While he won no electoral votes, Lemke outpolled Republican nominee Alf Landon in six North Dakota counties and remained the last candidate to outpoll a major-party nominee for president in any county outside of the former Confederate states until 1968.
+(Note: These six were Bottineau County, Burke County, Divide County, Mountrail County, Towner County and Williams County.)
+(Note: During this era, the political impact of Civil Rights Movement meant unpledged and "Dixiecrat" nominees frequently outpolled one or both major-party nominees in the Deep South and occasionally elsewhere in antebellum slave states.)
+He was simultaneously reelected to the House as a Republican.

+1940 United States Senate campaign

-In 1940, having already received the Republican nomination for a fifth House term, he withdrew from that race to launch an unsuccessful run as an independent for the U.S. Senate.
-He ran again for the House in 1942 as a Republican and served four more terms, until his death in 1950.
+In 1940, having already received the Republican nomination for a fifth House term, he withdrew to launch an unsuccessful independent run for United States Senate.